How does KiwiSaver work?

 - Employed?
 Your employer contributes too.
 With KiwiSaver, you’re not alone in adding to your retirement nest egg.
 If you’re employed and aged 18-65, your employer must also contribute to your KiwiSaver account, paying at least 3% of your gross earnings on top of your regular pay.
 Some even choose to contribute more.

 - The Government also chips in.
 Employer contributions are not the only ‘extra help’ that KiwiSaver receive along their retirement savings journey.
-Each year, for every dollar you contribute, the Government adds 50 cents to your KiwiSaver account, up to a maximum of $521.43.
+Each year, for every dollar you contribute, the Government adds 50 cents to your KiwiSaver account, up to a maximum of $521.43 per year.
 That’s the annual government contribution, and all KiwiSaver members aged 18-64 get it.
 What other investment options offer you a guaranteed 50% return on investment on your first $1,042, every single year?
+Learn more here.

 - A helping hand for first-home buyers.
-Lastly, KiwiSaver comes with first-home benefits.
-Once you’ve been a member for three years, not only can you use your KiwiSaver money to help with the deposit on your first home, but you may also be eligible for a KiwiSaver HomeStart grant.
+Lastly, if you’re looking at buying your first home, KiwiSaver can help with that too.
+Once you’ve been a member for three years, not only you can use your KiwiSaver money to help with the deposit on your first home, but you may also be eligible for a KiwiSaver HomeStart grant.
 Provided you meet the criteria, you might receive up to $5,000 for an existing home, or up to $10,000 for a new build.
 And if you buy with another eligible KiwiSaver member, you can join forces and double your grant money.

 How to join (if you haven’t already)